bartmichu/ubuntu_maintenance_collection/docs/bootstrap_ansible_host.md

 This playbook automates the bootstrapping of an Ubuntu managed host, configuring a dedicated user account, SSH access, and sudo permissions.
 It's designed to be run on newly provisioned servers before they are fully integrated into your Ansible infrastructure.

-Configuration details are obtained either through user prompts or by using values supplied via the extra variables flag (-e).
+Configuration details are obtained either through user prompts or by using values supplied via the extra variables flag (`--extra-vars`).

 ## Usage